JaneliaSciComp/G4_Display_Tools/docs/Data_analysis_documentation.md

 ### Closed loop datatypes

 `CL_hist_plot_settings.CL_datatypes` is a cell array containing the datatypes you'd like to plot as closed loop histograms.
-The datatype options are exactly the same as for timeseries above, and should be in the same order.
+The datatype options are exactly the same as for [timeseries](#datatypes-for-which-to-create-timeseries-plots) above, and should be in the same order.

 Example:
 `CL_hist_plot_settings.CL_datatypes = {'Frame Position'};`

- array is exactly the same as OL_TS_conds, except it will determine the layout of your closed loop histograms if you're creating any.
-Leave empty if you are not plotting histograms or would prefer the default layout.

 ### Closed loop histogram conditions

-`CL_hist_plot_settings.CL_hist_conds` is just like the `OL_TS_conds` variable described above, but instead controls the layout of your figures containing histograms of your closed loop conditions.
+`CL_hist_plot_settings.CL_hist_conds` is just like the [timeseries conditions](#timeseries-conditions) variable described above, but instead controls the layout of your figures containing histograms of your closed loop conditions.
 Only include conditions in this array that are closed loop and should be plotted as histograms.

-### Axis labels
+### Closed loop histogram axis labels

-`CL_hist_plot_settings.axis_labels` works exactly like the timeseries axis labels variable discussed above.
+`CL_hist_plot_settings.axis_labels` works exactly like the [timeseries axis labels](#axis-labels) variable discussed above.
 However, there are no default axis labels if you choose not to provide any.

 ## Settings related to Tuning Curves

 ### Tuning curve datatypes

-Like the other datatypes variables, `TC_plot_settings.TC_datatypes` is a cell array of all the datatypes you wish to display as tuning curves, drawing from the same list provided in the timeseries datatypes section.
+Like the other [datatypes variables](#datatypes-for-which-to-create-timeseries-plots), `TC_plot_settings.TC_datatypes` is a cell array of all the datatypes you wish to display as tuning curves, drawing from the same list provided in the timeseries datatypes section.

 ### open loop tuning curve conditions